Showing posts with label homestead. Show all posts

 Bowling Green Plant outside (no electronic devices allowed inside)

-We had two tour guides, one in front and one at the end of the line.
+We had two tour guides, one at the front and one at the back of the line.

-Before we went inside, we were all given safety glasses to wear.
+Before we went inside, we were all given safety glasses.

 We followed our guides and were told to stay behind the yellow lines.